Spanking Deficit Disorder (SDD) Is Producing a Generation of No-Discipline Children

 - •• Moms (and Dads), do you want to be ashamed of your children?
 Then just ignore scolding and spanking in their formative childhood years.

 •• You’re the adult!
 Children are a blank slate and need parents to teach them how to act honorably and with good character.
 This takes time and effort, but it is 100% worth every hour, day, and year you invest in properly raising your children to be honest, respectful, obedient citizens.
 I am thankful that we applied biblical principles in raising our children.
-All four have turned out to be responsible and well-respected adults, all married and serving the Lord with their families, and all of them having continued in great relationships with us their parents.
+All four have turned out to be responsible and well-respected adults, all successfully and happily married and serving the Lord with their families, and all of them having continued in great relationships with us their parents.

 Proverbs 22:15, KJV Foolishness is bound in the heart of a child; but the rod of correction shall drive it far from him.